cs3216/cs3216.github.io/assignments/facebook.md

 Now, go to your application directory on your web server.
 Create a new directory named <span>php-sdk</span> and copy all the contents from the
 <span>facebook-php-sdk-v4</span> directory to new the directory.
-The
+The more experienced students might notice `composer.json`.
-final layout should look something as follows:
+Use Composer if you know how to: it will save you time managing dependencies.The final layout should look something as follows:

     your-app-dir/